songfd2018/DIFseq-Rpackage/README.md

 - [tests](./tests): sample code for the demo dataset.
 - [vignettes](./vignettes): source code for the user's guide.

+## System Requirements

+#### Hardware Requirements

+The `BUSseq` package works on a standard personal computer (PC).
+The runtimes reported below were generated on an Ubuntu 18.04 operating system by a PC desktop with 8 GB RAM and 8 cores of 2.6 GHz.

+### Software Requirements

+The package supports *Windows* operating systems.
+It has been tested on Windows 10 Enterprise.
+Before installing the `BUSseq` package, users should have installed `R` with version 4.1 or higher.
+The users should also install [`Rtools`](https://cran.r-project.org/bin/windows/Rtools/).

 ## Installation Guide

 From an `R` session, type: